-In this Answer, we'll be learning how to set up Flutter in VS Code since it's both easy and quick.
+In this answer, we'll explore how to set up Flutter in VS Code, a lightweight and versatile code editor ideal for Flutter development.

 Before we begin making Flutter applications on our machine, let's ensure we have the latest version of Visual Studio Code installed.